ropensci/spatsoc/cran-comments.md

-## v 0.1.1
+## v 0.1.4
-See NEWS.md for updates.
+See NEWS.md for all updates.

-Added vignettes, fixed a couple bugs, big documentation improvements.
+Finished rOpenSci onboarding process.
+Added `get_gbi` function.
+Fixed `randomizations` where object returned has same structure regardless of iterations = 1 or > 1.

 ## Test environments
 * Linux: R 3.5